Road Signs for self help and personal development |

 ||

-Dealing with DebtOff we go to jobs we may or may not love, afraid to leap out on our own and follow our bliss, because we are servicing debt - the car payment, the house payment, and the credit cards.
-Here are some warning signs and some helpful signs to guide you to safety.
-Don't let debt rob you of your peace of mind, your time and your wealth. |
+More Guidance on Dealing with Credit & DebtOff we go to jobs we may or may not love, afraid to leap out on our own and follow our bliss, because we are servicing debt - the car payment, the house payment, and the credit cards.
+Here are some warning signs to help guide you to safety.
+Don't let debt rob you of your peace of mind, your freedom, your time, or your wealth. |

 |